kwur/new-kwur-site/_posts/2013-02-24-hustle-week-february-24th-through-march-2nd.md

   </p>

   <p>
-    &nbsp;

   </p>

   <p>
-    $10 &ndash; KWUR picture postcard with special KWUR k?ans (also included in<br /> donations over $25)<br /> $25 &ndash; Limited edition, high quality silk-screened KWUR t-shirt<br /> $50 &ndash; A custom station I.D., thanking you for your donation (and<br /> including any other requested tidbits) that we will air live<br /> $100 &ndash; Name a part of the station after you or someone of your choice.
+    $10 – KWUR picture postcard with special KWUR k?ans (also included in<br /> donations over $25)<br /> $25 – Limited edition, high quality silk-screened KWUR t-shirt<br /> $50 – A custom station I.D., thanking you for your donation (and<br /> including any other requested tidbits) that we will air live<br /> $100 – Name a part of the station after you or someone of your choice.
   </p>

   <p>
-    $200 &ndash; Get a song written about you in the style of your choice, and recorded in KWUR's very own recording studio.
+    $200 – Get a song written about you in the style of your choice, and recorded in KWUR's very own recording studio.
   </p>

   <p>
-    &nbsp;

   </p>

   <p>